AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 > :beginner: :bulb: Ed25519 is so named because it is a variant on the [Edwards-curve Digital Signature Algorithm (EdDSA)](https://en.wikipedia.org/wiki/EdDSA), which uses [Curve25519](https://en.wikipedia.org/wiki/Curve25519).
 What matters for our purposes is that you can recognize these names in SSH's output.
 You don't need to be a cryptographer to use these cryptographic systems, much like you don't need to be a computer scientist in order to use a computer.
 That said, it certainly helps to gain a little bit of familiarity with the terminology of the technology you're using, just as it would help to know English in order to read road signs written in that language.

-Let's try using the Ed25519 algorithm for exchanging host keys with out SSH server.
+Let's try using the Ed25519 algorithm for exchanging host keys with our SSH server.
 To do this, we'll configure our SSH client to propose only this one host key algorithm to the server.
 SSH configuration directives can be passed directly to the `ssh` client using the `-o` option in the invocation of `ssh` itself, making custom configurations very easy to experiment with.
 The configuration directive we need to use to change the list of preferred host key algorithms is called `HostKeyAlgorithms`.

 > :beginner: Remember that the available configuration directives you can use to change the behavior of the `ssh` client program are listed in the `ssh_config(5)` manual page.
 This is typically available to you using the `man ssh_config` command.
 Once again, don't confuse this with the `sshd_config` file or its corresponding manual page, `sshd_config(5)`!
 Even though many of the same configuration directives are available to both the `sshd` (server) and `ssh` (client) programs, you'll save yourself quite a bit of trouble by reading the correct manual page. :)